mor234/ex3-v1/README.md

 >git clone https://github.com/mor234/ex3-v1.git

-and run any test you want.
+install any library you are missing, and run any test you want.

 ## the classes we use for this program: